Convergence of Sinkhorn's Algorithm for Entropic Martingale Optimal Transport Problem: Introduction

 and we normalize $(\tilde{f}^{n+1},\tilde{g}^{n+1},\tilde{h}^{n+1}) $ as

-where $\lambda_g = \int_{\mathcal Y}g(y)\nu(dy)$, $\lambda_h = \int_{\mathcal X}h(x)\mu(dx)$, and the initial functions $(f^0,g^0,h^0)$ are given and satisfy some mild conditions, see Algorithm \ref{alg:sinkhorn_alg} for the pseudo-code.
+where the normalization coefficients $\lambda_{\tilde{g}^{n+1}} = \int_{\mathcal Y}\tilde{g}^{n+1}(y)\nu(dy)$, $\lambda_{\tilde{h}^{n+1}} = \int_{\mathcal X}\tilde{h}^{n+1}(x)\mu(dx)$, and the initial functions $(f^0,g^0,h^0)$ are given and satisfy some mild conditions, see Algorithm \ref{alg:sinkhorn_alg} for the pseudo-code.
 Sinkhorn's algorithm is renowned for its capability to address both two-marginal and multi-marginal EOT problems, achieving exponential convergence rates as demonstrated in \cite{carlier2022linear, cuturi2013sinkhorn, ghosal2022convergence}.
 Further research can be found in relaxing the regularity assumption on the cost $c(\cdot)$ \cite{chen2016entropic,nutz2021introduction,nutz2023stability,ruschendorf1995convergence}.
 However, the martingale constraint introduces additional difficulties to the convergence analysis, primarily due to the dual coefficient $h$, as discussed in \cite{nutz2024martingale}.
 Martingale Sinkhorn's algorithm, similar to \eqref{eq:sinkhorn_alg_min_conti} without the $\mathcal{Z}$-component, was first formulated in \cite{de2018entropic,de2019building}.
 While many numerical experiments exhibit the appealing performance of the martingale Sinkhorn's algorithm in fast convergence, for example, \cite{de2018entropic, de2019building, guyon2024dispersion, guyon2022fast}, a rigorous theoretical guarantee was still at large.

-In this paper we make effort to fill the gaps in the convergence analysis in \cite{de2018entropic, de2019building} and in particular avoid assuming in prior the absence of primal-dual gap.
-Our main Theorem \ref{thm:existence_minimizer_linear_convergence} is four-folded: \begin{itemize} \item We prove the exponential convergence of Sinkhorn's algorithm solving the dual problem \eqref{eq:dual_intro};
+Our convergence analysis follows the general framework of coordinate ascent methods as in~\cite{beck2013convergence}, and also relates to recent results on multimarginal Sinkhorn convergence~\cite{carlier2022linear}, while addressing the additional difficulty from the martingale constraint.